 SpaceX’s Falcon Heavy rocket, delayed since an earliest-predicted launch date of 2013, may finally be ready to fly.
 Space Launch Complex 40, which was damaged in a 2016 pad explosion, is operational again and launched an ISS resupply flight in mid-December.
 That allows SpaceX to finish modifying pad 39A for the Falcon Heavy, and should the Falcon Heavy’s first flight end catastrophically at liftoff, the company has a backup pad.
 CEO Elon Musk has downplayed expectations for the Falcon Heavy demo flight.
 At an ISS research and development conference in July, he said there is a moderate chance the flight will end in disaster.
 "I hope it makes it far enough away from the pad that it does not cause pad damage,” he said.

-The first Falcon Heavy rocket being prepared for launch at Cape Kennedy, December 20, 2017.
+The first Falcon Heavy rocket being prepared for launch at SpaceX's Kennedy Space Center hangar on December 20, 2017.

 Should the demo mission fly successfully, the next two Falcon Heavy flights are STP-2 and Arabsat 6A, with STP-2 carrying Prox-1 and The Planetary Society’s LightSail 2 spacecraft into orbit as secondary payloads.
 The official launch date for STP-2 is no earlier than April 30, 2018—assuming the demo mission goes well.